Generate Intersections

 }

-The response includes no editedFeatures values and exceededTransferLimit=true if the count of edited features to return is more than the maxRecordCount value.
-If clients are using this parameter to maintain a cache, they should invalidate the cache when exceededTransferLimit=true is returned.
-If the server encounters an error when generating the list of edits in the response, exceededTransferLimit=true is also returned.
+The response includes no editedFeatures values and exceededTransferLimit as true if the count of edited features to return is more than the maxRecordCount value.
+If clients are using this parameter to maintain a cache, they should invalidate the cache when exceededTransferLimit is returned as true.
+If the server encounters an error when generating the list of edits in the response, exceededTransferLimit is returned as true.

 Edited features are returned in the spatial reference of the feature service as defined by the services spatialReference object or by the spatialReference value of the layers extent object.